jkaethee/jathushan.me/README.md

-This project was deployed using Github Pages](https://pages.github.com/).
+This project was deployed using [Github Pages](https://pages.github.com/).